Manta-Network/docs/docs/calamari/CommunityCollatorsProgram.md

 1. Hardware Requirement

     a.
-If running on your own machine, hardware requirement, internet bandwidth
+If running on your own machine, hardware requirement, internet bandwidth (we prefer collators with private node for better decentralization).

     ```jsx
     cpu:8 cores